WTCSC/binary-calculator-GustavNord/README.md

 Handles the Special Cases like attempt at dividing by zero or overflowing.

-If the results are within the range, (0-255), this function converts the number to an 8-bit binary string.
+If the results are within the range (0-255), this function converts the number to an 8-bit binary string.

 ## Requirements
 Python 3